Yakub (actor)

-Yakub Khan (3 April 1903 – 24 August 1958), known as Yakub, was an Indian actor born into a Pathan family in Jabalpur, Madhya Pradesh, India.
+Yakub Khan (3 April 1903 – 24 August 1958), popularly known as Yakub, was an Indian actor born into a Pathan family in Jabalpur, Madhya Pradesh.
 He is best known for his comic and comic villainous roles.

 He began his career with roles as an extra, but eventually was cast in more important roles, frequently playing the parts of heroes and villains.
 He became one of the most renowned screen villains, while achieving equal success in comedy and character roles.
 Yakub appeared in over 100 films.

 Early life

 Yakub ran away from home at an early age, and performed odd jobs, such as a motor mechanic and table waiter, before joining the crew of the ship S.S.
 Madura as a kitchen worker.
 He left the ship after travelling to various places, like London, Brussels and Paris, then returned to Calcutta, where he worked as a tourist guide, among other jobs.
 Around 1924, he moved to Bombay (now Mumbai) and joined the Sharda Film Company.